-Most of the children in our care have backgrounds where they intrinsically feel and experience the World as a fearful place, including the adults in it.
+Most of the children in our care have backgrounds where they intrinsically feel and experience the world as a fearful place, including the adults in it.
 They experience feelings of hopelessness about their futures, and an inability to identify and manage their emotions.

 The therapeutic and treatment model that underpins our work is the attachment model.
 We believe that through positive role modelling and ‘therapeutic parenting’ provided by staff to the children in our care, they are able to develop and experience positive relationships.

-Such relationships provide young people with the chance to build (possibly for the first time) a trusting, therapeutic relationship with an adult, alongside developing positive and trusting bonds with their day to day careers.
+Such relationships provide young people with the chance to build (possibly for the first time) a trusting, therapeutic relationship with an adult, alongside developing positive and trusting bonds with their day to day carers.
 The shift to forming trusting relationships is the foundation that can be the turning point in helping children recover from developmental trauma, for example, and aid their future progress.

 The Therapy Team

 The Therapy Team includes several experienced psychotherapists/drama therapists, two play therapists a music therapist and a CBT therapist, all of whom are regulated by their respective professional bodies, and work to the associated ethical codes of conduct.

 The philosophy behind the therapy team is one of creativity, hence the use of creative arts therapies and play therapy.
 Our aim is to meet the child where they are at in an attempt to engage them in therapeutic process.
 Creative Arts and Play allows the child to try to express their inner world within the container of creativity supported by authentic therapeutic relationship with a dedicated therapist.